-Highland Cycle Campaign is a voluntary organisation which calls for better provision for cyclists in Inverness and the Highlands.
+Highland Cycle Campaign is a voluntary organisation which calls for better provision for cyclists in the Highlands of Scotland.

 The Highland Cycle Campaign is a member-led voluntary organisation which campaigns for better infrastructure, policy and political support for cycling to become a safe, healthy and attractive mode of transport for people of all ages and abilities in Inverness and the Highlands.